 - Manage stress.
 Stress can also trigger Raynaud’s spasms, so learn relaxation techniques or consider taking up meditation.

 - Exercise regularly.
 Exercise improves circulation and also keeps you warm.

 I hope these tips will help you enjoy winter as much as I do!
-It took me a few years to get used to Alberta's cold winters (I'm from Coquitlam, BC), but once I got cold weather gear and took up winter sports, winter is pretty fun!
+It took me a few years to get used to Alberta’s cold winters, but once I got cold weather gear and took up winter sports, I started to enjoy winter activities.